The Writing Process: Writing a Book Chronologically Versus out of Order

 Knowing When to Start Over

-My second book originally began as a novel for adults that I reworked into a middle grade story.
-Using the original story as a kind of backstory, I switched protagonists from the older sister to the younger brother and took off.
+My second book originally began as a novel for adults that I reworked into a middle grade chapter book.
+Using the original story as a kind of backstory, I switched protagonists from the older sister to the younger brother, and then it was able to take off.
 This helped me to build my world and make it more authentic in my own mind.
 After all, how does a writer sell a universe that doesn’t exist without being able to visualize it in their own head first?
 My point, though, is that I could have missed out on the story that eventually became my novel if I had stuck to my original plan, which was going nowhere.

 I hand wrote my second book on nights, weekends and lunch breaks.
-Knowing that my time was limited with my full time job and making my way as an adult in the world, I had to keep myself interested if I wanted to finish it.
+Knowing that my writing time was limited, I had to keep myself interested if I wanted to finish it.
 I would jot down whatever scenes came to mind, building the plot around the characters instead of worrying about how to get through those introductory chapters.
-I would write a scene at the end of the book one day and a scene at the beginning another.
+I would write a scene at the end of the book one day and a scene at the beginning of the book another.
 Somehow, these scenes just kept coming to me at a slow, even pace.
-I avoided writer’s block yet again and gratefully snatched up the ideas as they came to me slowly and consistently.
+I avoided writer’s block yet again and gratefully snatched up the ideas as they came to me, slowly and consistently.

 Assembling the Puzzle

 Once the frame of the story was worked out, these scattered scenes became a giant crossword puzzle that I had to put together.
-Typing up my handwritten pages proved difficult.
+Typing up my handwritten pages proved to be difficult.
 I was constantly scanning the Word Document for the best place to insert each scene.
 Continuity was a huge obstacle in the editing process, and I lost a good 10 pages to it (which I realize is minuscule compared to some writers’ throwaway scenes).
-Once finished, a lot of my edits were done right on the computer with maybe one run through with a hard copy and the dreaded red pen.
-In the end, it was a time consuming process, but maybe because of, if not in spite of, it, I think it’s a better book.
+Once finished, a lot of my edits were done right on the computer with maybe one run through with a hard copy and the nitpicky red pen.
+This method proved to be time consuming in the end, but it got me through my first draft easier than it would have had I forced myself to come up with scenes in the order that they appear in the book.
+It is my favorite story that I have ever written.
+However, I haven't written using that method since this book.

-Despite improving my writing and editing methods in writing my third book, it’s hard to say if my fourth book will be written the same way.
-Many factors dictate the writing process: time, mood, technology, education.
+My third book was written in a combination of both methods.
+The first draft was handwritten during the week and then typed up on the weekends where I could edit as I typed.
+However, it was all written in order.
+Many factors dictate the writing process: time, mood, technology, and education.
 We writers are an indecisive bunch despite the decision-making skills required in our line of work.
 In the end, my advice is to do what’s best for you in your situation and with your skill set.
 Whether it works or not, if you feel the urge to change your method, change it.
 Ultimately, it’s your time, it’s your story, and it’s your call.